Saurabh Singh Shekhawat: Shaurya Chakra Citation

 "Captain Saurabh Singh Shekhawat, a member of the Army Everest Expedition fell sick and had to be evacuated from the Everest region in the initial phase.
 He soon recovered and reached Base Camp.
 He reacclimatized and on 29 April 2001 rejoined his team at Camp III.
 The officer reached South Column on 21 May.
 On 22 May at 2200 hrs they were able to commence the summit attempt.
 Step by step he moved along the treacherous ridge helping and encouraging other team members.
 Fighting extremely adverse weather conditions they continued undaunted towards the summit.
 By 0645 hours his team reached the tough Hillary step.
 Not withstanding the cold, lack of oxygen, severe winds and recent illness the officer undauntedly helped his team mates over this most difficult stretch, braving treacherous knife edge ridges, extreme cold, lack of oxygen and high speed winds that threatened to blow them away.
 Inch by inch he went up using ropes and other equipment.
 The officer, somehow, kept motivating the other members to keep going and he successfully summitted Mount Everest at 0830 hours on 23 May 2001.
 Captain Saurabh Singh Shekhawat displayed gallantry against high risk extremes of weather and terrain conditions."

 Kirti Chakra Citation

-The Kirti Chakra citation on the Official Indian Army Website reads as follows:
+The Kirti Chakra citation reads as follows: